 Arjun Atwal, who played with Woods, said he was concerned for a moment at the sight of a fan yelling out Woods' name and approaching the green.

-"That guy could have got shot, the way he ran out with that hot dog," Atwal said of the intruder.
+"That guy could have got shot, the way he ran out with that hot dog," Atwal said.
 "The cops could have thought it was something else."

 "It was bizarre," said Rod Pampling, who also played with Woods.
 "This guy comes running out with a hot dog in his hand, and then he lays down and puts his hands behind his back."